-In most applications, POM-H and POM-C may be interchanged because many material properties are within approximately 10% of each other.
-Notably, the most significant difference between homopolymer and copolymer acetals relate to what is commonly known as centerline porosity - an inherent characteristic of POM-H. It is most prominent in thick slab and large diameter rod stock.
+In most applications, Delrin® and acetal copolymer can be interchanged because many material properties are within approximately 10% of each other.
+Notably, the most significant difference between Delrin® and copolymer acetal relates to what is commonly known as centerline porosity - an inherent characteristic of Delrin®.
+It is most prominent in thick slab and large diameter rod stock.
 Visually, it is clearly evident around the center portion of a rod, which extends down the entire length.
 In sheet, porosity appears as a line along the center of each cut edge.
-Excessive centerline porosity may be undesirable for the following reasons:
+In some cases, the slab may appear to be laminated or glued together.
+Excessive centerline porosity is undesirable for the following reasons:

-- Aesthetic inconsistent color appearance in finished parts. - May compromise structural integrity. - Presents potential routes for leakage of gas and liquids. - Provides areas where the bacteria can grow in food processing applications.
+- Aesthetic inconsistent color appearance in finished parts. - Compromises structural integrity. - Presents potential routes for leakage of gas and liquids. - Provides areas where the bacteria can grow in food processing applications.